برجاء الإنتظار ...

 No cases of overdose have been reported in RMS clinical studies.

-Pharmacotherapeutic group: selective immunosuppressants, ATC code: not yet assigned
+Pharmacotherapeutic group: selective immunosuppressants, ATC code: L04AG12

 Mechanism of action